 During the presidential campaign season last year, it was obvious that candidate Joe Biden was not having an easy time with some U.S. bishops.
 After he won the election, that observation was validated.
-Now that we are in the Easter season, it is undeniably true that the president's relationship with many bishops is rocky, if not seriously strained.
+Now that we are at Easter, it is undeniably true that the president's relationship with many bishops is rocky, if not seriously strained.